milanto-hery/compressed-sensing-audio/README.md

         --frame_size 2048 \
         --overlap 0.5 \
         --seed 42

 Decode (reconstruct) the compressed file:

     python -m src.cs_audio_cli decode \
         --cs path/to/output_compressed.npz \
         --out path/to/output_reconstructed.wav \
         --solver fista

-R is the compression ratio (e.g., 0.1 = 10% of original samples)
+R is the compression ratio (e.g., 0.15 = 15% of the original samples)

 solver can be fista, lasso, or omp